5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

     "ActionPriority": "low"
 }
 ```
-* 404 - Action entity was not found.
+* 404 - Object was not found.
-* 500 - Server Error.
+* 500 - An error occurred.

 ### PATCH Data/Action/{id}
 Modify an existing action entity.

 Param:

-* id - 425b46eb-eaea-45e0-8769-4926159f9c87  provide the guid id for the desired action entity to be modified.
+* id - provide the guid id for the desired action entity to be modified ex.
+425b46eb-eaea-45e0-8769-4926159f9c87.

 ```json
 {